chaara-dev/Whitelist-Bot/README.md

 ! look into using sqlite for storage instead -> better integration into existing barebones database?

 ! soon might need to split slash_commands into individual files !?

++ Add some way to update the whitelist_message.txt from a command without needing to directly access the file
 ```
 </br>
 </br>